grdworkin/dl-lifecubby/README.md

     * If it fails and the terminal/powershell window stays open then you can just rerun the script with the above command.
 If it fails with the same error twice then it probably won't work running it a 3rd time.
     * To force it to skip that entry on a rerun, create the file metadata.txt in "current directory/date/entry id/" for the failed entry with any data in it.
     * If the terminal/powershell closes you will need to navigate to the directory that you downloaded

+Thank you hawson for the work you put into this.
+This is almost entirely their work but slightly updated for the sunsetting of lifecubby.